kosmos-lab/kosmos-ardublockly/README.md

 This will work on Windows, Linux (including ARM) and Mac OS X, with Python >2.7 or >3.4

+Full installation instructions can be found in [this Github repository Wiki][5].

 ## Running
 1. [Install Ardublockly][5].